 Making friends across Bradford works best when you keep plans local and easy to repeat.
 A short catch‑up in the centre, a walk around Saltaire, or a relaxed chat nearer Shipley can be enough to see if you click.
 Keep the first meet public and time‑boxed so it feels comfortable.
 If it goes well, suggest another simple plan soon — that second meet is where a friendly introduction starts to become a real friendship.

-Whether you have just moved to Bradford or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Bradford, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: